flaccid-wasteland/chef-solo-wrapper/README.md

 * Chef (latest 0.10 recommended)
 * RestConnection (optional, for RightScale API support)

+# Installation

+See Quick Start below.
+More install methods coming.

+# Usage

+	Usage:
+		   cs [options]
+	where [options] are:
+		--server, -s <s>:   Use attribute data from a RightScale server by nickname or ID.
+		   --sandbox, -a:   Use the Ruby environment in the local RightLink sandbox.
+		    --config, -c:   Use alternate Chef Solo configuration (default used, ~/solo.rb.)
+		  --json, -j <s>:   Use alternate Chef Solo JSON data (default used, ~/node.json.)
+		       --dry, -d:   Dry run only, don't run chef-solo.
+		   --run, -r <s>:   Use alernative run_list for chef-solo run.
+		     --write, -w:   Write back to local JSON file.
+	  --loglevel, -l <s>:   The Chef log level to use: debug, info, warn, error, fatal (default: info) --verbose, -v:   Verbose mode.
+		     --debug, -e:   Debug mode.
+		      --help, -h:   Print usage info and exit.
+		   --version, -i:   Print version and exit

 # Quick Start

 This demonstrates how to prepare a node for testing cookbooks with chef-solo.
 Skip any steps not required on your host.